Setback for the government in the Riksdag over proposal to expand grounds for holding children in immigration detention

 On Monday, the Riksdag was to debate the government's bill on stricter rules for keeping foreigners under surveillance or in detention during the migration process.

-However, before the decision, the Center Party (C) and the Green Party (MP) had submitted a request to suspend the part of the bill that concerns children in detention for one year.
+However, prior to the decision, the Center Party (C) and the Green Party (MP) had submitted a request to suspend the part of the bill that concerns children in detention for one year.

 A parliamentary minority can request such a stay if a bill is deemed to restrict the constitutional freedom of movement.
 The aim is to ensure that no hasty decisions are made that affect important freedoms and rights.